github9175/JOS-operating-system/Lab4 note.md

 struct context *new.
 It pushes the current CPU register onto the stack and saves the stack pointer in *old.
 Then swtch copies new to %esp, pops previously saved registers, and returns.

+In our example, sched called swtch to switch to cpu->scheduler, the per-CPU scheduler context.
+That context had been saved by scheduler’s call to swtch (2728).
+When the swtch we have been tracing returns, it returns not to sched but to sched- uler, and its stack pointer points at the current CPU’s scheduler stack, not initproc’s kernel stack.